Tai Chi Journey – a Woman’s Perspective

 The thing to add to the above in the specific “push hands” exercise is: when you really develop your center and rooting, open your perception to multiple realities (which comes along with higher meditations), and can be fully present in the moment, nothing can move you.
 When I started I was the ‘Miss Butterfly’: you could move me with one finger.
 But when I understood, felt and embody the grounding and flexibility, my feet became roots, and the interesting aspect of it was that it became not only about holding a physical push but reflected in all levels of my life: as holding an emotional, financial or spiritual push; and holding them like bamboo in the strong wind: it bends but doesn’t break, and when the wind ceases, the bamboo springs back stronger than before.

-If you would like to learn more about this fine Taoist Art, for those in London we are starting the Tai Chi 7-week Winter (and only this year) Course, or can be taken as random classes.
+If you would like to learn more about this fine Taoist Art, for those in London we are starting the Tai Chi 7-week Spring (and last this year) Course, or can be taken as random classes.
 We always go back to the basics, which is fundamental to a new or advanced student, mastery of the basics in every discipline (I talk from my experience in martial arts, dance, and former player of competition volleyball), gives the springboard to develop and refine your own practice, and as a teacher I’ll be addressing the different adjustments to each level.

 And this Summer: Kuan Yin Qigong Teacher Training in Portugal, a new retreat I’m launching with my creation, which besides grounding and centring, offers gentle, but profound exercises for the whole body, including the pelvis, hormonal balance and addressing specific women’s needs for radiant health, supporting their Tao of Feminine Empowerment.